-The Inland Empire Resource Conservation District is run by a seven-member Board of Directors, with the assistance of three Associate Directors.
-Currently, the Board of Directors meets regularly via video conference on the 2nd Thursday of the month at 12:00 PM.
+The Inland Empire Resource Conservation District is run by a seven-member Board of Directors, with the assistance of four Associate Directors.
+Currently, the Board of Directors meets regularly in-person and via video conference on the 2nd Thursday of the month at 12:00 PM.
 Public input is always welcomed.
-If you would like to attend a virtual meeting, or be signed up to receive the monthly agenda, contact our Administrative Assistant, Jennifer Castillo, at .
+If you would like to attend an in-person or virtual meeting, or be signed up to receive the monthly agenda, contact our Administrative Assistant, Jennifer Castillo, at firstname.lastname@example.org.

-The IERCD's Board of Directors can be reached at .
+The IERCD's Board of Directors can be reached at email@example.com.

 Total Years of Service: 9